 Donations pour in for fruit vendor paid with fake thousand-peso bill

-LEYTE, Philippines – Things went sour for fruit vendor Solomon Alfanta on Easter Sunday morning, April 21, when he was paid a fake thousand peso bill at the New Market Place, Minglanilla in Cebu City.
+LEYTE, Philippines – Things went sour for fruit vendor Solomon Alfanta on Easter Sunday morning, April 21, when he was paid a fake P1,000 bill at the New Market Place, Minglanilla in Cebu City.

-Alfanta, 76, a resident of Cantao-an, Naga City in Cebu, recalled that an unknown customer duped him after buying a hundred peso-worth of bananas, taking away P900 of his earnings.
+Alfanta, 76, a resident of Cantao-an, Naga City, in Cebu, recalled that an unknown customer duped him after buying P100 worth of bananas, taking away P900 of his earnings.
 (READ: How a street vendor grew up to become the Philippines' Juice King)

 He didn’t realize this until he used the bill to purchase meat.